makrai/notes/galassi1902-attention-overview.md

 # Intro

-* first introduced in NLP for machine translation tasks by Bahdanau+ [2]
+* first introduced in NLP for machine translation tasks by Bahdanau+ Bahdanau, Cho, and Bengio (2015)
   * glimpses already proposed in computer vision by Larochelle and Hinton [3], following the observation that biological retinas fixate on relevant parts of the optic array, while resolution falls off rapidly with eccentricity